One of

 5. LinkedHashMap

 LinkedHashMap is a subclass of HashMap.
-That means it inherits the features of HashMap.
-In addition, the linked list preserves the insertion-order.
+That means it inherits the

 Let’s replace the HashMap with LinkedHashMap using the same code used for HashMap.